**Post has been updated since original broadcast to include new & modified faves for March 2023**

 Here are our top picks for March Break fun in Toronto:

 Once a private home turned Toronto’s very own castle, what kid doesn’t want to pretend they’re in a magical kingdom and explore the secret underground tunnels?
-Check out the Imagine Dragons event running March 10 – 18th as part of their Escape Series.
+Check out the Imagine Dragons event running during March Break as part of their Escape Series.

 Okay, it was kind of crazy we hadn’t seen the tallest tower in the Western Hemisphere with the kids until a few weeks ago, even though the City is just 30 mins away for us.
 So not only was the 1.5 minute ride up the 553 m tower a total (ear-popping) hit, so were the insane cityscape views.
 The kids tried to convince me to do the Edge Walk…um no way, no how, seeing how a few steps on the bottomless glass floor had my head spinning!

-They’re currently doing repair work on the Lookout Level, but making up for the inconvenience with a free extra-high trip to the Skypod, which would normally cost extra.
+They were doing repair work on the Lookout Level when we visited, but making up for the inconvenience with a free extra-high trip to the Skypod, which would normally cost extra.

 Also, check out the Kidzone on the lower level – perfect for kids under 8 years and right beside a quick-service food counter if you need a refreshment like we did toward the end of our visit.